jerzy512/testing_git/testing.md

 This is the first line (modified).

-This is another line.
+This is another line!!!
-One more line.
+One line changed

-Adding another line.
+Adding another.

 This line is added in the new_branch_for_testing.

+Another line added.